The Earliest Obtainable Waldseemüller Map of the World

-This map is one of the earliest obtainable world maps to depict the discoveries of the earliest modern explorers, including Christopher Columbus, Vasco Da Gama, Amerigo Vespucci.
+This map is one of the earliest obtainable world maps to depict the discoveries of the earliest modern explorers including Christopher Columbus, Vasco Da Gama, Amerigo Vespucci.
 It draws heavily from Portuguese sources in its expanded view of India, and presciently separates Asia from America, something that would not be clarified by mapmakers until the second half of the sixteenth century.
 Included in the Caribbean are isabella and spagnolla, Cuba and Haiti/Dominican Republic, where the Spanish were already setting up colonies.
 Interestingly, Waldseemüller chose not to use the name “America” on this world map, as he did on his famous 1507 world map, the earliest map to use the name.
 This shows the continuing consideration Waldseemüller gave to his work.

 Waldseemuller is generally credited with having named the continent of America, based upon the then current belief that Amerigo Vespucci had been the first modern explorer to reach the continent of America in 1497, during the first of four expeditions to America which were then credited to Vespucci between 1497 and 1504.
 The report which described the 1497 expedition is now generally believed to be a forgery.
 Later in his career, Waldseemüller elected not to use the toponym for the continents, preferring to leave them unnamed.
 However, the name had been taken up by his contemporaries, in large part due to the influential nature of Waldseemüller’s earlier works.